Atmalviya/Spur-Hiring-Assignmen/README.md

 ### Current Trade-offs

-1. **PostgreSQL**: Chosen for production-readiness and better concurrency support
-2. **No Authentication**: Simplified for the assignment, but would be needed in production
+1. **No Authentication**: Simplified for the assignment, but would be needed in production
-3. **In-memory Session**: Session ID stored in localStorage only, no server-side session management
+2. **In-memory Session**: Session ID stored in localStorage only, no server-side session management
-4. **Simple Error Handling**: Basic error messages, could be more detailed
+3. **Simple Error Handling**: Basic error messages, could be more detailed

 ### If I Had More Time...